A Deep Learning Framework for Disentangling Triangle Singularity and Pole-Based Enhancements: Conclusion and Outlook

 \section{Conclusion and Outlook}

-In this study, we have demonstrated for the first time how a triangle singularity can be discriminated from pole-based enhancements through a deep learning framework.
+In this study, we have demonstrated for the first time how a triangle singularity can be distinguished from pole-based enhancements through a deep learning framework.
 Using the formalism of triangle loops and uniformized poles, we produced training datasets that teach the DNN model to recognize line shapes arising from both kinematic and dynamic processes of a reaction.
-The trained DNN models were shown to perform at high accuracies and provide robust and consistent inferences on experimental data.
-Following this, we have effectively shown that the single triangle interpretation for the $P_\psi^N(4312)^+$ hidden-charm pentaquark state may indeed be confidently ruled out solely based on a pure line-shape analysis.
-Our results properly reflect the argument of the LHCb that the parameters of the triangle mechanism are unrealistic and are therefore an unlikely explanation of the observed signal \cite{LHCb:2019kea}.
-We must note that our result only rules out the single triangle singularity picture, but do not rule out the possible mixing of TS contribution with other dynamic mechanisms.
-There is also the more rigorous treatment of double triangle singularity that can produce similar structures \cite{Nakamura:2021qvy}.
+The trained DNN models were shown to provide reasonably high accuracy of discrimination between the two seemingly identical enhancements and also robust and consistent inference on the experimental data, despite the presence of experimental uncertainties.
+Using the trained DNN to analyze the line shape of the $J/\psi p$ invariant mass distribution near the $\Sigma_c^+\bar{D}^0$ threshold, the triangle singularity is consistently ruled out as the origin of the $P_\psi^N(4312)^+$ state.

+The result of our analysis provides an independent validation to the analysis of LHCb that the triangle mechanism is an unlikely explanation of the enhancement just below the $\Sigma_c^+\bar{D}^0$ threshold \cite{LHCb:2019kea}.
+It must be pointed out that our present analysis does not claim that the pole-based enhancement for $P_\psi^N(4312)^+$ is the ultimate explanation for the observed signal.
+Other mechanisms should be included in the training dataset to make a more definitive description of the signal.
+Otherwise, with limited representation of possible mechanisms, the output of the DNN during the inference stage might be misleading.
+For example, our present analysis does not rule out the possibility that $P_\psi^N(4312)^+$ is due to a double triangle mechanism as discussed in \cite{Nakamura:2021qvy}.
+Inclusion of other mechanisms will be considered in our future investigations.